-Oddly, one of the best ways to find out the answers to these questions about your business is when an employee is leaving, during the exit interview.
-And, for better or for worse, since about 80% of dissatisfied employees are already planning an exit, you’ll have a chance to conduct a fair number of interviews.
+Oddly, one of the best ways to find answers to pressing questions about your business is when an employee is leaving.

 An exit interview is more for the employer’s benefit than the employee.
-It can provide the employer with a chance to capitalize on the experience and knowledge of the employee one last time.
 It’s during this interview that you probe to find out what is working and should stay the same, what needs to be changed, and what is completely broken.